Vagelis1608/esl-etag-raspbian/README.md

 $ ./uploader -h
 Options:
-  -h [ --help ]         Print this help message and exit --local-name arg      Name to send to the tag for local device --local-mac arg       ESL Tag's MAC Address for local device --pc-name arg         Name to send to the tag for PC
+  -h [ --help ]         Print this help message and exit --devices-txt arg     devices.txt to use for btferret.
+Defaults to btferret/devices.txt --local-name arg      Name to send to the tag for local device --local-mac arg       ESL Tag's MAC Address for local device --pc-name arg         Name to send to the tag for PC